Security Debt in Practice: Nuanced Insights from Practitioners: Methodology

 \cor{Out of the \total participants, eight held roles that are directly security-related, such as mid-level and highly Senior Security Consultant (P10 and P17, respectively), Penetration Tester (P12), and Senior Leadership roles (e.g., Security Manager P13, P14, and Associate Manager Security P16).
 While five additional participants are not primarily in security positions, they still engage with security requirements as part of their development responsibilities.
 For instance, roles such as Sr. Enterprise App Engineer (P9), Technical Product Manager (P20), and QA Engineer (P6) often integrate security considerations into broader engineering tasks.
 Similarly, software developers from different levels, such as mid-level (P19, P22), senior (P7), and highly senior like P18, although not in security roles, described handling authentication features, password encryption, and two-factor authentication implementation, demonstrating that they are actively involved in software security while working on functional requirements.}

-Our initial interviews (P1–P17 in the table) included only one female participant.
-To reduce this gender imbalance, we recruited five additional female participants (P18–P22).
-Such gender gaps are common in computer science; for example, a recent survey~\cite{diaz2024can} on self-admitted technical debt found only 13\% of participants were female.
+Our initial interviews (P1--P17 in the table) included only one female participant.
+To reduce this gender imbalance, we recruited five additional female participants (P18--P22).
+Such gender gaps are common in computer science, \cb{where most practitioners are men, despite the gradual increase in female participation~\cite{cheryan2017some}.} \cb{More specifically,} a recent survey~\cite{diaz2024can} on self-admitted technical debt found only 13\% of participants were female.

-Our participant selection aligned with qualitative sampling principles, particularly purposive and referral-chain sampling strategies~\cite{baltes2022sampling} and enabled us to access information-rich participants with relevant domain experience, and ensured heterogeneity across roles, domains, and genders.
+Our participant selection aligned with qualitative sampling principles, particularly purposive and referral-chain sampling strategies~\cite{baltes2022sampling} and enabled us to access information-rich participants with relevant domain experience, and ensured heterogeneity across roles, domains, and genders. \cb{Finally, while our sample may not be statistically representative, it captures a broad range of perspectives essential for analytical generalization and theory-building in qualitative research.
+This approach was chosen to ensure diversity and relevance in our data, enabling richer insights into the phenomenon under study.
+However, as with most qualitative research, the findings may be influenced by the sample's composition and cannot be generalized. }